|

 March, PhD, MBA |

-During the past decade, Artemis has brought her horizontal/relational/systems thinking and passion for process and operations excellence into improving healthcare delivery.
-Her work is informed by the understanding that safety (zero medical errors and nosocomial infections), consistency, and coordination have to be designed into the system—wherein fundamental cultural change is institutionalized in simplified workflow (especially using Lean principles), working in interdisciplinary teams, and partnering with patients.
-Her understanding of how health care should be delivered counterpoints the paternalism, mediocrity, and harm-inducing behavior she and her mother battled in Dying into Grace.
-Some of her clients are the Commonwealth Fund, the Institute for Healthcare Improvement, and Partners for Healthcare Excellence.
-Artemis was appointed to the 2009 Massachusetts Expert Panel on End-of-Life Care where she was an active member (http://www.mass.gov/healthcare/expertpanel).
-Her upcoming speaking engagements include the Harvard Medical School's Continuing Education Conference on Aging and the World Healthcare Congress Leadership Summit on Hospice & Palliative Care.
+Her understanding of how heath care should be delivered counterpoints the paternalism, mediocrity, and harm-inducing behavior she and her mother battled in Dying into Grace.
+Some of her clients are Commonwealth Fund, Institute for Healthcare Improvement, and the American Hospital Association.
+Artemis was appointed to the 2009-10 Massachusetts Expert Panel on End-of-Life Care where she gave voice to a patient and family experience/perspective and contributed to framing its work.
+Her speaking engagements have included Harvard Medical School's Continuing Education Conference on Aging and the World Healthcare Congress Leadership Summit on Hospice & Palliative Care. "http://molst-ma.org/sites/molst-ma.org/files/FINAL-EXPERT-PANEL-REPORT-APPROVED.pdf

 |